ceceppa/anima-doc/docs/doc/README.md

 	tween.interpolate_property($Panel/CenterContainer/Button, 'rotation_degrees', 3, 0, button_rotate_frame5_duration, Tween.TRANS_LINEAR, Tween.EASE_IN_OUT, button_rotate_frame5_delay )
 ```

-Here the situation got more complicated as, at the moment, there is no built-in support for chaining, and so it needs to be done manually.
+Here the situation got more complicated as, at the moment, there is no built-in support for chaining, and so it needs to be done manually by playing with delays.

 Chaining the animation for Panel and Label is relatively easy.
 But the button shaking animation is more tricky as its composed of different frames and type of animations that are depend on the previous ones.
 To make it more maintainable, you can do something like that: